 After working on this for a month, I finally got the egg count down to four ( one egg will only use the egg white) and, in my opinion, they taste pretty darn good.
 Again, I broke out my new favorite ingredient, sesame seeds.
 They really give the wrap a lot of depth and flavor, and they would pair really well with hummus or curries.
 I was almost tempted to call this naan or pitta because the flavor is so similar.
 However, it goes really well with anything you want to wrap up – or goodness, I didn’t even think about it, but this would be an amazing Quesadilla!

 The texture of the wrap really reminds me of a flour tortilla and wow, is it foldable.
 These freeze and reheat really well so you can make a bigger batch and freeze some for later.

-- Place a medium skillet on the stove and grease your pan with the coconut oil.
+- Place a medium skillet over medium heat and grease your pan with the coconut oil.

 - In a mixing bowl add the ingredients and whisk for one minute.

 - Pour out a 5" circle into your pan and cook for 3 to 4 minutes until browned.